Nick-Bae/AirBnB/README(old).md

         "minLat": "Minimum latitude is invalid",
         "minLng": "Maximum longitude is invalid",
         "maxLng": "Minimum longitude is invalid",
-        "minPrice": "Maximum price must be greater than or equal to 0", "maxPrice": "Minimum price must be greater than or equal to 0" }
+        "minPrice": "Maximum price must be greater than 0", "maxPrice": "Minimum price must be greater than 0" }
     }
     ```